witekbobrowski/Academic/README.md

 ## Assignments

-- [x] Setup Docker with Scala and Slick
+- [x] 1.
+Setup Docker with Scala and Slick

+- [x] 2.
+Add MySQL integration to project